khanhfumaster/marvel_character_cards/README.md

 ## Features

 - Who has this character met?
 By 'met' I mean if the characters have been in any other stories, events or series with another.
-- Quick search is avaiable.
-Just type and the javascript magic will find stuff for you.
+- Quick search is available.
+Just type something and the javascript magic will find stuff for you.
 (Inspired by the character selection of DOTA2.)
+- Press ESC key to reset the cards.

 ## Screenshots